 How Much Will a Project Cost?

 We’d also like to address another issue.
 New media projects, by their nature, are usually not clearly defined at the outset.
 A website, for example, evolves during its creation.
 No one will know at the beginning of a project how many original illustrations will be required for the site, or how many photographs, or usually even how many pages.
 But we are often asked, “How much will it cost?”
 We’re like builders asked to bid on a house without seeing the blueprints.

 How can a builder bid on constructing a house without seeing the blueprints?

 Now a builder can make a bid without blueprints.
 If everything is kept in her control—choice of site, materials, floor plans, appliances, and the like—she can keep the costs down and, after adding a profit and contingency element to her bid, be reasonably confident of delivering a project for a set cost.
 On the other hand, if the home buyer decides after the bid that he wants granite countertops, copper pipes, and bathrooms with Jacuzzis, that’s going to have a marked impact on the price.

 A fixed bid without detailed specs in a home construction project would reverse the appropriate incentives.

 A fixed bid without detailed specs in a home construction project would reverse the appropriate incentives.
 The builder’s incentive would be to use the most inexpensive materials possible and to cut all corners to bring the project in cheaply.
 The home owner’s incentive would be to try to jack up the specifications as much as possible knowing that increasing the quality won’t add to the overall cost.
-This is not a recipe to build either a good house or a harmonious continuing relationship between buyer and builder.
+This is not a recipe to build either a good house, or a harmonious relationship between buyer and builder.